material-components/material-components-web/packages/mdc-textfield/README.md

 Mixin | Description
 --- | ---
 `mdc-text-field-ink-color($color)` | Customizes the color of the text entered into the text field.
+`mdc-text-field-invalid-ink-color($color)` | Customizes the color of the text entered into the text field when invalid.
 `mdc-text-field-label-color($color)` | Customizes the text color of the label.
+`mdc-text-field-invalid-label-color($color)` | Customizes the text color of the label when invalid.
+`mdc-text-field-floated-label-color($color)` | Customizes the text color of the label when floated.
+`mdc-text-field-invalid-floated-label-color($color)` | Customizes the text color of the label when floated and the text field is invalid.
 `mdc-text-field-caret-color($color)` | Customizes the color of the cursor caret of the text field.
+`mdc-text-field-invalid-caret-color($color)` | Customizes the color of the cursor caret of the text field when invalid.

 #### Mixins for Filled Text Field